Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Experiments

 \section{Experiments}

 In this section, we evaluate the capabilities of our LDP-CP algorithms on various medical imaging datasets and address the utility-coverage tradeoff.

 \textbf{Compared Methods.} Our method takes an existing conformity score $S$ and computes a threshold $q$ that considers the injected noise level.
 We implemented two popular conformal prediction scores, namely APS \citep{romano2020classification} and HPS \citep{vovk2005conformal}.
-For each score $S$, we compared the following CP methods: (1) Not-Private-CP with coverage guarantee $1-\alpha$ - using a validation set with clean labels (2) LDP-CP-\{S,L\} and (3) LDP-CP-\{S,L\}* with coverage guarantee $1-\alpha + \Delta$.
+For each score $S$, we compared the following CP methods: (1) Not-Private-CP with coverage guarantee $1-\alpha$ - using a calibration set with clean labels (2) LDP-CP-\{S,L\} with coverage guarantee $1-\alpha - \Delta$. and (3) LDP-CP-\{S,L\}* with coverage guarantee $1-\alpha$.
 We share our code for reproducibility\footnote{\url{https://github.com/cobypenso/local-differential-private-conformal-prediction}}.

-\textbf{Datasets.} We present results on several publicly available medical imaging classification datasets \citep{medmnistv2}. \textbf{TissuMNIST} \citep{medmnistv1,medmnistv2}: This dataset contains 236,386 human kidney cortex cells, organized into 8 categories.
+\textbf{Datasets.} We present results on several publicly available medical imaging classification datasets \citep{medmnistv2}.
+The \textbf{TissuMNIST} dataset \citep{medmnistv1,medmnistv2} contains 236,386 human kidney cortex cells, organized into 8 categories.
 Each gray-scale image is $32 \times 32 \times 7$ pixels.
-The 2D projections were obtained by taking the maximum pixel value along the axial-axis of each pixel, and were resized into $28 \times 28$ gray-scale images \citep{woloshuk2021situ}. \textbf{OrganSMNIST} \citep{medmnistv2}: This dataset contains 25,221 images of abdominal CT in eleven classes.
+The 2D projections were obtained by taking the maximum pixel value along the axial-axis of each pixel, and were resized into $28 \times 28$ gray-scale images \citep{woloshuk2021situ}.
+The \textbf{OrganSMNIST} dataset \citep{medmnistv2} contains 25,221 images of abdominal CT in eleven classes.
 The images are $28 \times 28$ in size.
-Here, we used a train/validation/test split of 13,940/2,452/8,829 images. \textbf{OrganAMNIST} and \textbf{OrganCMNIST} are simlar datasets, the differences of Organ\{A,C,S\}MNIST are the views and dataset size.
-Lastly, \textbf{OCTMNIST} Retina OCT images dataset.
+Here, we used a train/calibration/test split of 13,940/2,452/8,829 images. \textbf{OrganAMNIST} and \textbf{OrganCMNIST} are simliar datasets, the differences of Organ\{A,C,S\}MNIST are the views and dataset size.
+Lastly, \textbf{OCTMNIST} Retina is an OCT image dataset.